nantr0nic/breakdown/README.md

 ![Preview gif of WIP](screenshots/breakdowngif.gif)

-`` Note: `` The number of bricks and size of the ball were made abnormal for purposes of illustration

 # Breakdown
-A breakout game but the bricks begin to descend.
+A breakout game but the bricks descend.

 First prototype of an SFML game made with [SFML 3 Game Template](https://www.github.com/nantr0nic/sfml3-game-template/).

 **Work in progress!**

-The descending mechanic isn't implemented yet but otherwise the foundation is complete.
-So far the coolest feature is **the user is able to customize** levels, bricks, and game properties by modifying the corresponding TOML files.
+Classic breakdown game but with a descending mechanic. **Fully configurable**: the level design, brick properties (value, health, color), paddle/ball, and descent speed are all configurable in a set of TOML files.
+Now with cool sounds!

 ## Complete features
 * Collision System